MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/getting-started-with-the-sap-erp-connector.md

 The SAP ERP connector for Power Platform helps you seamlessly integrate your SAP systems with Microsoft Power Platform.
 This guide walks you through setting up the connector so you can start creating flows that work with your SAP environment.

 > [!IMPORTANT]
 > This article is for setting up a Proof of Concept only.
 The settings and recommendations are not intended for production use.
-Please consult your security team, internal policies, and Microsoft Partner for further guidance.
+For more information about this topic,  consult your security team, internal policies, and Microsoft Partner for further guidance.

 ## Prerequisites